Songtech-0912/songtech-0912.github.io/content/intro-pdes/index.md

 <!-- more -->

-These notes are dedicated to [Professor Yuri Lvov](https://faculty.rpi.edu/yuri-lvov) of Rensselaer Polytechnic Institute, who teaches the course on which this guide is based, and to whom I am greatly thankful.
+This guide is dedicated to [Professor Yuri Lvov](https://faculty.rpi.edu/yuri-lvov) of Rensselaer Polytechnic Institute, who teaches the course on which this guide is based, and to whom I am greatly thankful.
 They are freely-sharable and released to the public domain.
+This guide also closely follows the book _Partial Differential Equations, 2nd.
+Ed._ by Walter A. Strauss, which is highly recommended for following on while reading the guide.

 Note: familiarity with vector calculus and ordinary differential equations is assumed.
 Full length guides for both are available if a refresher is needed; they can be found on the [vector calculus guide](@/vector-and-advanced-calculus/index.md) and the [introduction to differential equations](@/differential-equations/index.md).